 Check Printing Options

 In Agvance, one check number sequence is maintained for each checking G/L account.
 Some companies may have more than one location printing checks from the same checking account, or several printers may be used for check printing at a single location.
-In that case boxes of pre-printed checks are divided up between the printers and each printer has its own range of check numbers.
+In that case, boxes of pre-printed checks are divided up between the printers, and each printer has its own range of check numbers.

 Companies in one of the situations above have several options for facilitating their check number management.
 Summaries of each option are listed below.
 Contact SSI Support for more details.